CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.

-1. In Microsoft Defender for Cloud blade and Click on the  **Environment Settings** and select your subscription.
+1. In Microsoft Defender for Cloud blade Click on the  **Environment Settings** and select your subscription.

     ![Template deployment completed](../Images/m1e2.1s2.png)